Lung Phlegm Cold

 - One or more 'invasions' of Cold in the form of Wind-Cold.
 These can go straight for your Lungs, bypassing symptoms of a normal 'cold'.
 Or you may get a runny cold first.

-- (Making you more susceptible to these invasions of Wind-cold would be if you were already yang deficient.
+- Making you more susceptible to these invasions of Wind-cold would be if you were already yang deficient.
 How do you get that?
-Click the link for a fuller explanation, but repeatedly getting cold as you grow up can be part of it; over-lifting; sports-people who over-train can also become yang deficient.
+Click the link for a fuller explanation, but repeatedly getting cold as you grow up can be part of it; over-lifting or over-straining physically, even jogging/running to near exhaustion; sports-people who over-train often become yang deficient - their heart-beat becomes naturally slower and they notice the cold more, with cold fingers and hands, and take longer to warm up than they used to.

 - Too much cold food or liquid.
 That includes foods that are cold to the touch or freezing when you eat them (eg sorbets and ice-creams, also drinks with ice in them) but also foods that are classified as having a cooling action on your body, whether they are cold to the touch when eaten, or not.
 How much is too much?
 Well, you've eaten too much when you start getting symptoms of Cold, Phlegm, or Lung Phelgm Cold!